Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Planar Graphs

 \subsection{New Results for Planar Graphs}

 Theorems~\ref{t-old}--\ref{t-prev-results} have a number of immediate consequences for the complexity of {\sc $\ell$-Regular List Colouring} when restricted to planar graphs.
-For instance, Theorem~\ref{t-gjs} implies that {\sc 3-Regular List Colouring} is \NP-complete for planar graphs, whereas Theorem~\ref{t-prev-results}.(i) shows that {\sc 5-Regular List Colouring} is polynomial-time solvable on this graph class.
-As such, it is a natural question to determine the complexity for the missing case $\ell=4$.
+For instance, Theorem~\ref{t-gjs} implies that {\sc $3$-Regular List Colouring} is \NP-complete for planar graphs, whereas Theorem~\ref{t-prev-results}.(i) shows that {\sc $5$-Regular List Colouring} is polynomial-time solvable on this graph class.
+In fact, we notice a complexity jump from being \NP-complete to being trivial (that is, the answer is always yes) when~$\ell$ changes from~$3$ to~$5$.
+It is a natural question to determine the complexity for the missing case $\ell=4$.

 In this section we settle this missing case and also present a number of new hardness results for {\sc $\ell$-Regular List Colouring} restricted to various subclasses of planar graphs.
 At the end of this section we show how to combine the known results with our new ones to obtain a number of dichotomy results (Corollaries~\ref{c-main1}--\ref{c-main0}).
 We deduce some of our new results from two more general theorems, namely Theorems~\ref{t-general1} and~\ref{t-general}, which we state below, but which we prove in Sections~\ref{s-proof1} and~\ref{s-proof2}, respectively.

 \begin{sloppypar} \begin{theorem} Let~${\cal H}$ be a finite set of $2$-connected planar graphs.
 Then $4$-{\sc Regular List Colouring} is \NP-complete for planar ${\cal H}$-subgraph-free graphs if there exists a planar ${\cal H}$-subgraph-free graph that is not $4$-choosable. \end{theorem} \end{sloppypar}